Almere City FC: Five-Year Plan and promotion (2016–present)

 Under the guidance of manager Jack de Gier, the team underwent a revival, finishing in the top 10 for three consecutive seasons from 2016 to 2019.
 In 2016, This culminated in their then highest-ever league finish of 7th place in the 2018–19 season under head coach Ole Tobiasen.
 The same year, CEO John Bes, in consultation with the club's supervisory board, implemented a "five-year plan" which aimed to transform the club into a sustainable and professional football organisation, with an ultimate goal of reaching the Eredivisie.

 In August 2019, the club announced plans of building a new grandstand and a club office building.
 The grandstand was completed during the 2020 winter break and increased the capacity of the stadium from around 3,000 to 4,501 spectators.

 During the 2020–21 season, Almere City FC marked the conclusion of its prestigious five-year plan with a record-breaking season.
 The team achieved an impressive 75 points and scored a record-breaking 75 goals, securing a fourth-place finish in the final standings, which was considered a historic achievement for the club.
 However, the club's pursuit of promotion was unsuccessful as they were knocked out in the first round of the playoffs by NEC with a 4–0 defeat, during interim management under Jeroen Rijsdijk.
 During this period, the club's striker, Thomas Verheydt, set a new club record by becoming the first player in the club's history to score 20 goals in a single season, surpassing the previous record held by club legend Vincent Janssen.
 Despite the initial success, the club's good form was short-lived as they struggled in the 2021–22 season and could only manage a disappointing 14th-place finish.

 During the 2022–23 season, head coach Alex Pastoor guided Almere City FC to a third-place finish, the highest in the club's history.
 In June 2023, they secured promotion to the Eredivisie for the first time by defeating FC Emmen 4–1 on aggregate in the promotion play-offs.

 In their debut 2023–24 Eredivisie campaign, Almere City FC avoided relegation and retained their top-flight status.
 Ahead of the 2024–25 season, Pastoor departed and was replaced by Hedwiges Maduro.
 On 18 December 2024, with the club bottom of the table—eight points adrift after one win in 16 matches—Maduro was dismissed.
 He was succeeded in January 2025 by former interim manager Jeroen Rijsdijk, but the team failed to recover and finished last, resulting in relegation to the Eerste Divisie.

+It was on 7 July 2025 that Yanmar agreed to buy Almere City and the rights of Yanmar Stadion.
+The takeover was finalised on 18 November 2025.